 - None of the songs on the Quake soundtrack CD (by Nine Inch Nails) have names (though there are numerous unofficial, fanmade names).

 - The ninth song from the CD called "Yo soy", from the the album Revés/Yosoy by Café Tacvba, has no title.
 Other songs from this album have pictures as titles.

-- The eighth track of Sonic Youth's Washing Machine has a blank space for a title.
-It's typically referred to as "Untitled" or "Becuz Coda" (because it was in fact the original ending of the song "Becuz" before Executive Meddling kicked in).
+- The ninth track of Sonic Youth's Washing Machine - the track-list on the back cover doesn't even list a track 9, it just goes straight from 8 to 10.
+This song is typically referred to as "Untitled" or "Becuz Coda" (because it was originally intended as the ending to the song "Becuz").

-- Silverchair's contribution to the soundtrack of the American Godzilla film, although technically "Untitled" is the title.
+- Silverchair's contribution to the soundtrack of Godzilla1998, although technically "Untitled" is the title.

 - The tenth track on Neutral Milk Hotel's In the Aeroplane Over the Sea, the album's only instrumental, has no title.
 Popular fan names for it include "Untitled" (and variations thereof, largely dealing with various bracketing and capitalization to denote lack of a title), "10" and "The Penny Arcade in California", the name Allmusic gives in its listing and review of the record.

 - Most songs in the classical music genre—especially songs in operas—are untitled, so the first line usually serves as an unofficial title.
 Occasionally, a description serves as an unofficial title, e.g. "The Major General's Song".

 - Most classical instrumental pieces just describe the ensamble or form, order of composition, key, and sometimes a catalog number.
 "Mozart Piano Concerto Number number such-and-such in X Major, K.###".

 - Ten Years After once lampshaded this trope by naming a track on their "Stonedhenge" album "No Title."